-To find the best buys for our money, use Participatory Budgeting meetings then Fair Share Voting ballots and tallies.
+To find the best uses for our money, hold Participatory Budgeting talks then Fair Share Voting ballots and tallies.

 This map shows the public plants proposed by voters on a campus.
 Often, the site closest to a voter is most useful to him and is his top choice.
 But this case has four distinct interest groups: Red, Yellow, Green, and Blue.
 Items can be close together on the map and yet be far apart in color.
 So this map shows a third issue dimension as deep layers of color within the page.